BlueBrain/snap/README.rst

 There are two main interface classes provided by Blue Brain SNAP:

-:class:`.Circuit` corresponds to the *static* structure of a neural network, that is:
+|circuit| corresponds to the *static* structure of a neural network, that is:

 - node positions and properties,
 - edge positions and properties, and,
 - detailed morphologies.

-:class:`.Simulation` corresponds to the *dynamic* data for a neural network simulation, including:
+|simulation| corresponds to the *dynamic* data for a neural network simulation, including:

 - spike reports,
 - soma reports, and,